AcademySoftwareFoundation/OpenColorIO/CONTRIBUTING.md

 ## Legal Requirements

-OpenColorIO is a project hosted by the Academy Software Foundation (ASWF) and follows the open source software best practice policies of the ASWF TAC with the guideance from the Linux Foundation.
+OpenColorIO is a project hosted by the Academy Software Foundation (ASWF) and follows the open source software best practice policies of the ASWF TAC with the guidance from the Linux Foundation.

 ### License